 Show or hide the clear button, which is used to clear the editor value and selection.

-The WinForms ComboBox control provides Office 2016 built-in theme support to adapt the control to the rest of the business application.
+The WinForms ComboBox control provides Office 2016 theme support to adapt the control to the rest of a business application.
 The following Office 2016 themes are supported:

 Users can adjust (auto fit) the item height in the dropdown based on the content of the item to enhance readability.
 It is also possible to set the item height conditionally.

-Localize all the static default strings in the WinForms ComboBox to any desired language.
+Localize all the static default strings in the WinForms ComboBox control to any supported language.

-Supports right-to-left (RTL) direction for users working in right-to-left languages like Hebrew, Arabic, or Persian.
+The control supports right-to-left (RTL) rendering for users working in right-to-left languages like Hebrew, Arabic, or Persian.

 The WinForms ComboBox control is compatible with Coded UI and UFT (formerly QTP) automation tools to automate applications.